samsiaw/portfolio-template/README.md

 3. Type `test` for username and a password and email of your choice.

-...Highly encouraged to type in something for the email to know what goes where how in the web app

 4. Rerun the server with `python manage.py runserver`

 >> If you created the superuser with username `test`, you should notice the homepage no longer shows `Internal Server Error`